Cisco-Kosha/teamwork-connector/README.md

 Use the Kosha Teamwork connector to perform several useful operations to manage your Teamwork resources.
 Refer to the Kosha Teamwork connector [API specification](openapi.json) for details.

-### People

-Get all available people data for projects, milestones, and tasks.
+* People: Get all available people data for projects, milestones, and tasks.

-### Projects

-Retrieve all available projects within Teamwork and manage their life cycles (for resources that the authenticated user is associated with).
+* Projects: Retrieve all available projects within Teamwork and manage their life cycles (for resources that the authenticated user is associated with).

-### Milestones

-Get all milestones for on projects that the authenticated user is associated with.
+* Milestones: Get all milestones for on projects that the authenticated user is associated with.
 Use filters to return only those milestones that are incomplete, completed, upcoming, or late.

-### Risks

-Manage project risks.
+* Risks: Manage project risks.

-### Tasks / Tasklist

-Manage projects tasks and task lists.
+* Tasks / Tasklist: Manage projects tasks and task lists.

 ## Example Usage